 Section 184 Loan Guarantee: This key mortgage financing tool should be funded at \$10 million.
 The Section 184 Program has shown enormous success providing between 3,000-4,000 mortgage loans each year.
 However, it has been less successful in spurring new homeownership in tribal communities where housing economies are less developed, where employment and income levels are lower, and where residents live on trust or restricted lands.
-NAIHC further urges changes to the program to streamline the process to encourage more lenders to participate in the program and to make it more available to prospective homebuyers.
-NAIHC's Pathways Home homebuyer trainings across the country have prepared thousands of Native Americans for homeownership and is highly acclaimed by HUD and Tribal housing officials.
+NAIHC further urges changes to the program to streamline the process to encourage more lenders to participate in the program and to make it more available to prospective Native homebuyers.
+NAIHC host Pathways Home homebuyer trainings across the country which have helped prepare thousands of Native Americans for homeownership and is highly acclaimed by HUD and Tribal housing officials.